UQ-RCC/xnat/REVIEW.md

 - [ ] **FAQ content.** `user-guides/faq.md` is an honest placeholder.
 Real
       questions from the ticket queue would be better than invented ones.

+## Upstream documentation gaps

+- [ ] **How to use Neurodesk from an XNAT notebook.** neurodesk.org has an applications list and install-focused getting-started docs, but nothing covering day-to-day use for someone handed a running notebook server.
+      `processing-data/interactive-analysis` currently points at
+      `neurodesk.org/getting-started/hosted/xnat/` as the improvable target.

 ## Drafted content awaiting sign-off

 Pages drafted from screenshots and public XNAT docs are marked either